id-studiolab/Digital-Interfaces/assignments/01-digital-interface-safari/index.md

 To do so:

 1. Ask for an A3 Prototype-Test form, your coach has one.
 2. Prepare for the prototype-test of your switch (if you have more, choose your favourite switch).
-Fill out the **interaction journey** and the **outcome you expect**.
+Fill out the **interaction scenario** and the **outcome you expect**.
 3. Split up into groups of 2 students
-4. In turn, present your switch designs and test it with one another.
+4. In turn, let another student inspect your switch design and proceed to ask them to operate the switch.
 Observe and take notes on your testers reactions.
 5. Fill out the evaluation form when testing another’s design.
 6. Upload the form to Brightspace: *[Week 1 - Schakelaars](https://brightspace.tudelft.nl/d2l/lms/dropbox/admin/mark/folder_submissions_users.d2l?db=95400&ou=411563)*
 7. Place your switch with the others on the podium in the main hall of IO.
 If you want, you can print and present your chosen design brief next to it.